Your privacy is important

 The School’s staff is required to respect the confidentiality of students’ and parents’ personal information and the privacy of individuals.
 The School has in place steps to protect the personal information the School holds from misuse, interference and loss, unauthorised access, modification or disclosure by use of various methods including locked storage of paper records and password access rights to computerised records.

 Handling of data breaches

-Christ Church Grammar School will take prompt and the necessary action if there are reasonable grounds to believe that a data breach has, or is suspected to have occurred.
+Christ Church Grammar School will take appropriate, prompt and necessary action if there are reasonable grounds to believe that a data breach has, or is suspected to have occurred.
 Depending on the type of data breach, this may include a review of our internal security protocols, taking remedial internal action, notifying affected individuals and the Office of the Australian Information Commissioner (OAIC).

 If we are unable to notify individuals, we will publish a statement on our website and take reasonable steps to communicate the nature of the breach.

 Access and correction of personal information